-Foundations is the underpinning preparation for all majors in the Visual Arts Program.
-The intent of Foundations is to provide beginning art students with the fundamental skills, knowledge, and experience necessary to continue an education that will help them realize their aspirations in the visual arts.
+Foundations is the underpinning preparation for all majors in the Art & Design Program.
+The intent of Foundations is to provide beginning art students with the fundamental skills, knowledge, and experience necessary to continue an education that will help them realize their aspirations in art and design.

 ART 130 Creating Visual Form (3 credits)